 To estimate epifaunal biodiversity and characterize variation within meadows, we used a 4 x 4 m grid of 16 standard plots (0.28 m2), each separated by 1 m, in each meadow (after Sanders 2007).
 This sampling design allowed for comparison of diversity among plots and meadows while standardizing for total area sampled and the spatial arrangement of samples.
 We placed sampling grids within contiguous meadows at least 2 m from any meadow edge.
 In each plot, we cut away eelgrass at the sediment-water interface and placed it into a 250 µm mesh bag, collecting all eelgrass and epifauna.
 All sampled areas were at least 1 m below lower low water large tide (LLWLT), and did not vary in depth by more than a meter at any given site.
 We collected samples using SCUBA, then transported to the lab in seawater, where all invertebrates were removed and preserved in 70% EtOH within 24 hours of collection.

 To estimate variation in diversity among meadows, we sampled nine meadows spanning a watershed gradient beginning near the open coast and moving inland towards Alberni Inlet (Figure 1; Table 1).
-We chose these meadows because they are evenly distributed along Trevor Channel (Figure 1), they are large meadows (i.e., min 0.25 ha, not fringing), and they capture many of the shallow areas where eelgrass might occur.
-To determine whether spatial biodiversity patterns varied through time, we sampled five of these meadows three times, in May (early summer, ), June/July (midsummer, ) and August (late summer, ) of 2012 (Table 1).
+We chose these meadows among the subset of known meadows in Trevor channel (n ~ 20) because they are evenly distributed along Trevor Channel (Figure 1), they are large meadows (i.e., min 0.25 ha, not fringing), and they capture many of the shallow areas where eelgrass might occur.
+To determine whether spatial biodiversity patterns varied through time, we sampled five of these meadows three times, in May (early summer, time A), June/July (midsummer, time B) and August (late summer, time C) of 2012 (Table 1).

 We sorted invertebrate collections by size into the following fractions: 1-2 mm, 2-4 mm, 4-8 mm, and > 8 mm.
 We identified every invertebrate > 1mm in each sample to the lowest taxonomic resolution possible using light microscopy.
 Though many of our identifications are to species level, many other taxa are identified to higher levels (family or order).
 Each of these groups possibly includes numerous species; consequently our reference to taxa below reflects varying resolution, and our taxonomic diversity estimates should be considered minimum estimates.
 We did not include egg masses or colony-forming species (e.g., bryozoans) in our analyses.
 We classified invertebrate species to broad trophic groups (grazer, predator, filter feeder, detritivore) based on our observations and published information (MacDonald et al. 2010, Light and Smith).
-The grazer functional group includes organisms that consume micro- or macro-algae, including biofilms, growing on .
+The grazer functional group includes organisms that consume micro- or macro-algae, including biofilms, growing on eelgrass.

 Biodiversity estimation

-To estimate diversity within and among meadows, we created species-plot and species-site matrices with abundance data for each taxon, using information on every individual collected from each plot (i.e., no subsampling; Gotelli and Colwell 2010).
+To estimate diversity within and among meadows, we created species-plot and species-site matrices with abundance data for each taxon, using information on every individual collected from each plot (no subsampling; Gotelli and Colwell 2010).
 We estimated multiple biodiversity metrics: species richness (number of species observed), their relative abundance, and the likelihood that additional taxa were present but unobserved in estimating and comparing biodiversity among samples and meadows.
-We estimated alpha diversity , Shannon diversity, and Simpson evenness.
+We estimated alpha diversity by rarifying (ENS) and using raw richness values (R), Shannon diversity (H’), and Simpson evenness (S).
 The effective number of species (ENS) is derived from the probability of an interspecific encounter (PIE), to characterize diversity at the plot scale (Dauby & Hardy 2012).
 ENS can be interpreted as the number of equally-abundant species that would exist in a sample of a given diversity value (Jost 2006).
 We used the R package vegan (Oksanen et al. 2013) for biodiversity analyses.